-Chicago chewing gum magnate William Wrigley, Jr. becomes the sole owner and builds the resort’s first swimming pool; The Catalina Pool.
+Chicago chewing gum magnate William Wrigley, Jr. became the sole owner and built the resort’s first swimming pool; The Catalina Pool.
 The historic pool is renowned as Marilyn Monroe’s favorite pool, and the site where the famed song composer Irving Berlin penned many tunes including “White Christmas.”

 The Wrigley family sold the Biltmore to Talley Industries and during the installation of a new sprinkler system, a welding torch ignited a fire, resulting in $2.5M of damage.
 Taliesin Associated Architects renovated the resort over a record 82 days, and the result was a finer, more complete hotel than had previously existed.

 Under Talley Industries’ ownership, the first major expansion took place with the opening of the 90-room Paradise Wing.
 The expansion continued over the next seven years with the addition of the 120-room Valley Wing, a 39,000 sq.ft.
 Conference Center and the 109-room Terrace Court.